Before the Bell: What every Canadian investor needs to know today

 Equity Markets

-U.S. stock futures pointed higher ahead of an expected interest rate hike from the U.S. Federal Reserve.
+U.S. stock futures pointed to a flat start ahead of an expected interest rate hike from the U.S. Federal Reserve.
 Both the Dow and the S&P 500 managed to finish Tuesday's session at new highs, helped by rising financial stocks and a rebound in the tech sector.
+Futures pared early gains after the release of softer-than-expected reports on U.S. inflation and retail sales.

 "The key factors markets will be looking for are likely to be the projections for future rate rises this year, along with inflation forecasts at a time when core PCE has dropped sharply since the beginning of the year," CMC Markets chief market analyst Michael Hewson said in a note.